 Marden Parish Council

-On updates on how the Maidstone Borough Council Local Plan Review and Call for Sites is proceeding please visit https://www.maidstone.gov.uk/home/primary-services/planning-and-building/primary-areas/local-plan-review for information.
+On updates on how the Maidstone Borough Council Local Plan Review is proceeding please visit https://www.maidstone.gov.uk/home/primary-services/planning-and-building/primary-areas/local-plan-review for information.

-Maidstone Borough Council is currently holding the first stage of the Local Plan Review (closing date 30th September 2019) on Scoping Themes, Issues and Initial Choices (Regulation 18).
-It considers the themes and key issues that the Local Plan Review will need to address.
+Maidstone Borough Council held the first stage of the Local Plan Review (which 30th September 2019) on Scoping Themes, Issues and Initial Choices (Regulation 18).
+It considered the themes and key issues that the Local Plan Review will need to address.
 The Local Plan Review covers: Housing Growth; Economic Growth; Retail and Leisure Growth; Locating growth - initial options and Quality of new development.

 The Local Plan Review and supporting documents can be viewed on the Borough Council website (link above) or all the documents are available to download below together with the response from Marden Parish Council.

 Maidstone Local Plan Review